aridyckovsky/aridyckovsky/README.md

 ### Area of Interest

+In my research I seek answers to these questions:

-What leads members of a group to collaborate or compete?
-What are the roles of affect and incentives in fostering or inhibiting that collaboration.
-How do situational uncertainty or importance modulate these effects?
-In my research I seek answers to these questions.
-In turn, I’m interested in predicting group compositions that are more likely to succeed, and in understanding how members’ attitudes toward each other impact the likelihood of collaboration.
+- What leads members of a group to collaborate or compete?
+- What are the roles of affect and incentives in fostering or inhibiting that collaboration?
+- How do situational  uncertainty or importance modulate these effects?

+In turn, I’m interested in predicting group compositions that are more likely to succeed, as well as how members’ attitudes toward each other impact the likelihood of collaboration.

 I’ve pursued these and related questions using methods including online survey experiments,